Edouard99/GAN/README.md

 ## Introduction

-This project aims to develop multiple image Generative Adversarial Networks (GAN) using different datasets (64px and 256px images of pokemon), different models (DC-GAN and W-GAN will be used in this project), and different training processes.
+This project aims at developing multiple image Generative Adversarial Networks (GAN) using different datasets (64px and 256px images of pokemon), different models (DC-GAN and W-GAN will be used in this project), and different training processes.

 ## Try my models